 Liza imagines stories and writes the music to bring them to life.
-Taking inspiration from the dark, unswept corners of slightly unhinged minds, she combines intricate layers of woodwinds and vocals with sprinkles of genres from folk and electroacoustic to rock and beyond.
+Taking inspiration from the dark, unswept corners of slightly unhinged minds.
+She combines intricate layers of woodwinds and vocals with sprinkling her compositions with influences from different genres, from folk and electroacoustic to rock and beyond.
 Her most recent EP and short story Beyond the Blonde was released on limited edition vinyl in May 2018.

 Originally a classical clarinettist and saxophonist who trained at Trinity College of Music, London, her life was transformed when she was diagnosed in 2008 with a rare form of reflex epilepsy, triggered by playing certain patterns of notes.
 “I had to re-learn how to play”, Liza says.
 “I spent several years without playing a note.
 My first gig was with The Memory Band at the album launch (for Oh My Days)….
 I cried buckets afterwards as I just couldn’t believe that I was back performing again.”
 She then released an album with original rock band Bordello Rose to positive reviews in Prog! and Team Rock magazines.

 Liza is proud to have been funded by Help Musicians UK’s Fusion Fund to work on her current project, which combines stories, recorders and synth with audiovisuals to communicate the essence of music triggered epilepsy.